Hashe037/Parallax-Denoising-of-NLOS-Thermal-Images/README.md

 ## Citation
 If using the code, please use the following citation: <br>
 <br>
 Connor Hashemi, Takahiro Sasaki, and James R. Leger.
-"Parallax-Driven Denoising of Passively-Scattered Thermal Imagery." *IEEE International Conference on Computational Photography (ICCP)*.
+"Parallax-Driven Denoising of Passively-Scattered Thermal Imagery." *2023 IEEE International Conference on Computational Photography (ICCP)*.
 IEEE, 2023. \[Accepted\]

 ## Special Acknowledgements:
  We want to give special thanks to Abhinav Sambasivan for his code on total-variation (TV) denoising of scattered light that is included in this repository.
 Link to his [LinkedIn](https://www.linkedin.com/in/abhinavvs/)